microsoft/CCF/doc/glossary.rst

   Members
     Constitute the consortium governing a CCF network.
 Their public identity should be registered in CCF.

+  Merkle Tree
+    `Tree structure <https://en.wikipedia.org/wiki/Merkle_tree>`_ which records the hash of every transaction and guarantees the integrity of the CCF ledger.

   Microsoft Azure
     `Microsoft Azure <https://azure.microsoft.com>`_ is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.